BunEvie04/my-uca-notes/FinalMajorProject/Documentation/Development commentary template.md

 > - Discuss challenges you faced, whether technical, creative, or time-related, and evaluate their impact on the final product.
 > - Reflect on any mistakes or missteps and what you learned from them.

-* Understanding more about how Github works with Git LFS
-  * Portions of the working timeline have been cut due to having an inaccessable project
-* Working with item management for puzzles
-  * Linking each instance of a spawning actor with a set amount of sub actors (tree instances spawning a set amount of apples each)

 ### Next Time
 > - Outline what you would do differently if you were to undertake a similar project again.